Ehtishamhyder/Python-based-Scientific-Calculator/README.md

 Concepts Applied

 In this project, I extensively used Python’s math library to implement scientific functions.
 Conditional statements (if-elif-else) are used to handle multiple operations efficiently.
-The time.sleep() function is used to improve user interaction and program flow.
+The time.sleep() function is implemented to improve user interaction and program flow.

 Purpose

-This project is designed for students and beginners to understand how mathematical operations are implemented using Python programming.
+This project is specially designed for students and beginners to understand how mathematical operations are implemented using Python.
 It demonstrates logical thinking, problem-solving skills, and structured coding practices.